proplot-dev/proplot/docs/why.rst

 * ProPlot adds colormaps from the `seaborn <seacolor_>`_, `cmocean <cmocean_>`_, `SciVisColor <sciviscolor_>`_, and `Scientific Colour Maps <fabio_>`_ projects.
-  It also defines a few default :ref:`perceptually uniform colormaps <ug_perceptual>` and includes a `~proplot.colors.PerceptuallyUniformColormap` class for generating new ones.
+  It also defines a few default :ref:`perceptually uniform colormaps <ug_perceptual>` and includes a `~proplot.colors.PerceptualColormap` class for generating new ones.
 A :ref:`table of colormap <ug_cmaps_included>` and :ref:`color cycles <ug_cycles_included>` can be shown using `~proplot.demos.show_cmaps` and `~proplot.demos.show_cycles`.
 Old colormaps